php-fig-rectified/fig-rectified-standards/PSR-2-R-coding-style-guide-additions.md

 * Always have a single newline at the beginning and end of each class/trait, resulting from a newline above and below each method.

-### Example

-This example encompasses some of the rules below as a quick overview:

 ```php
 class Foo extends Bar implements FooInterface {